Brainy Bunny is a freelance editor who writes about many topics including personal finance and children’s books.

 - Support good works: Each charity has a different focus, and you can find one whose mission dovetails with your own values.
-Goodwill provides job training and family support services; the Salvation Army is a Christian organization that helps the homeless, youth and the elderly, and provides rehabilitation services for addicts; the Vietnam Veterans of America's mission includes fighting for access to healthcare for all veterans.
+Goodwill provides job training and family support services; the Salvation Army is a Christian organization that helps the homeless, youth, and the elderly, and provides rehabilitation for addicts; the Vietnam Veterans of America fights for access to healthcare for all veterans.

 - Clean out your clutter: You don't need to hang on to clothes your children outgrew last year, or working consumer electronics your family has recently upgraded from.
 Reclaim your attic, basement, and garage from bins full of stuff, and breathe more easily in an uncluttered environment.

 - Go green: Keep your unwanted items out of a landfill by allowing someone else to reuse them.

 - Get a tax deduction: If you itemize deductions on your taxes, donations can make a big difference.
 Just remember to value your items honestly and keep good records.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.